 When an electron moves from one orbit to another it should give a single sharp line in the spectrum, corresponding precisely to the energy difference between the initial and final orbits.
 If the hydrogen spectrum is observed with a high resolution spectrometer it is found that some of the lines reveal 'fine structure'.
 This means that a line is really composed of several lines close together.
 Sommerfeld explained this splitting of lines by assuming that some of the orbits were elliptical, and that they precessed in space round the nucleus.
 For the orbit closest to the nucleus, the principal quantum number n = 1, and there is a circular orbit.
 For the next orbit, the principal quantum number n = 2, and both circular and elliptical orbits are possible.
 To define an elliptical orbit, a second quantum number k is needed.
 The shape of the ellipse is defined by the ratio of the lengths of the major and minor axes.
-Thus k is called the azimuthal or subsidiary quantum number, and may have values from 1, 2...n.
-Thus for n = 2, n/k may have the values 2/2 (circular orbit) and 2/1 (elliptical orbit).
-For the principal quantum number n = 3, n/k may have values 3/3 (circular), 3/2 (ellipse) and 3/1 (narrower ellipse).
+Thus k is called the azimuthal or subsidiary quantum number, and may have values from 1, 2... n.
+Thus for n = 2, n/k may have the values 2/2 (circular orbit) and $2/1$ (elliptical orbit).
+For the principal quantum number $n = 3$ , n/k may have values 3/3 (circular), 3/2 (ellipse) and 3/1 (narrower ellipse).
+The presence of these extra orbits, which have slightly different energies from each other, accounts for the extra lines in the spectrum revealed under high resolution.
+The original quantum number $k$ has now

-$$\frac{\text{major axis}}{\text{minor axis}} = \frac{n}{k}$$
+$$\frac{\text{major axis}}{\text{minor axis}} = \frac{n}{k}$$ been replaced by a new quantum number l, where l = k - 1.
+Thus for

-.5 Bohr-Sommerfield n = 3
+.5 Bohr-Sommerfield ten n = 3.